‘The Walking Dead’ Star Tom ‘Jesus’ Payne On Gregory’s Fate

 Tom Payne spoke about how the people of the Hilltop on The Walking Dead are starting to see what Gregory really is.

 “I think they’ve realized that this is something that’s not going to get better,” Tom Payne said.

 “So they are thinking about how they can fix their particular predicament.”

 In the trailer for the next episode of The Walking Dead, fans see that Maggie could also be in danger with Gregory sneaking around the corner and possibly viewing her as his only real threat.
-But it also stands to strengthen the all out war between the Saviors and the three main communities, which are Alexandria, the Hilltop and the Kingdom.
+But it also stands to strengthen the all out war between the Saviors and the three main communities, which are Alexandria, the Hilltop, and the Kingdom.

 Um, Gregory?
 Could you please put that damn knife down when you’re near Maggie?
 Watch the tense moment here: https://t.co/PiGRwd7jXc pic.twitter.com/SjkTEYGMkE